wbzyl/rack-codehighlighter/README.markdown

 * prettify
 * censor (a fake highlighter used in the example below)

+## How it works?

+The middleware looks for code blocks to be highlighted in the HTML produced by your application.
+For each block found it calls requested highlighter.

-## Installing *rack-codehighlighter* gem
+## Installing and Usage

 Install the gem with:

     sudo gem install wbzyl-rack-codehighlighter -s http://gems.github.com

-### Using *rack-codehighlighter* with a Rack application

-*Rack::Codehighlighter* can be used with any Rack application, for example with a **Sinatra** application.
-If your application includes a rackup file or uses *Rack::Builder* to construct the application pipeline, simply require and use as follows:

-    gem 'coderay'       # get one of supported highlighters require 'coderay'

-    gem 'wbzyl-rack-codehighlighter'
-    require 'rack/codehighlighter'

-    use Rack::Codehighlighter, :coderay
-    run app

 ### Using *rack-codehighlighter* with a Rails application

-In order to use include the following in a Rails application `config/environment.rb` file:
+In order to use, include the following code in a Rails application `config/environment.rb` file:

     require 'coderay'               # get one of supported highlighters